 Africa ELI considers the education of girls and young women the single most effective solution to ending endemic civil strife in South Sudan.

-As we work towards our mission, our key projects include Scholarship Distribution and Practical Skill Building.
+our key projects include Scholarship Distribution and Practical Skill Building.

 Africa ELI pays school fees for secondary students in South Sudan.
 Eligibility is based on student performance (merit scholars) and girl-child enrollment (Girls Rising scholars) at partner schools.
 Letters of request, personal interviews, and school administration recommendations guide the selection of students to sponsor.
 The end-of-term exam results determine sponsorship for the upcoming term.

 Merit scholars are approved Africa ELI-sponsored students who must achieve high performing marks each school term.
 Both girls and boys are eligible.